hpfem/hermes/doc/src/math-background.rst

 Mathematical Background
 -----------------------

-Main strengths of Hermes are
+The main strength of Hermes is a mature adaptive higher-order approximation technology finite element methods (hp-FEM).

- * Robust PDE-independent adaptivity algorithms.
+ * Fast convergence based on advanced adaptive hp-FEM algorithms.
- * Adaptivity algorithms for time-dependent problems.
+ * Adaptivity with dynamical meshes for time-dependent problems.
  * Monolithic discretization of multiphysics problems.

 The following list describes the above in more detail:

-* **Mature hp-adaptivity algorithms**.
+* **Mature adaptive hp-FEM technology**.
 Hermes puts a major emphasis on error control and automatic adaptivity.
 Practitioners know well how painful it is to use automatic adaptivity in conjunction with standard lower-order approximations such as linear or quadratic elements - the error decreases somehow during a few initial adaptivity steps, but then it slows down and it does not help to invest more unknowns or CPU time.
 This is typical for low-order methods.
 In contrast to this, the exponentially-convergent adaptive *hp*-FEM and *hp*-DG do not have this problem - the error drops steadily and fast during adaptivity all the way to the desired accuracy.
 The following graph shows typical convergence rates of *h*-FEM with linear elements, *h*-FEM with quadratic elements, and *hp*-FEM on a log-log scale:

 .. image:: hermes2d/img/intro/conv_dof.png
    :align: center